 This study utilizes numerical methods and simulation techniques.
-Nevertheless, validate to effectiveness of nano refrigerants and assess energy efficiency real-world cooling systems, experimental research is necessary, which this paper does not address.
+Nevertheless, to validate the effectiveness of nano refrigerants and assess energy efficiency in real-world cooling systems, experimental research is necessary, which this paper does not address.
 The current study is limited to lower concentrations and smaller nanoparticle dimensions.
 Subsequent research could expand to explore higher concentrations, various nanoparticle geometries, and different sizes within the refrigerant.